goodluckmk/DACs_DenoiseAndIdentification/README.md

 # DACs_DenoiseAndIdentification
-a algorithm workflow for high quality DACs HAADF-STEM image denoising and identification
+an algorithm workflow for high quality DACs HAADF-STEM image denoising and identification
 ## System Requirements
 All codes have been tested on Windows system